-Due to their short maturity, the carrying amounts of accounts receivable, accounts payable and accrued expenses approximated their fair values at December 31, 2013 and 2012.
+Due to their short maturity, the carrying amounts of accounts receivable, accounts payable and accrued expenses approximated their fair values at December 31, 2014 and 2013.

 The Company's outstanding debt held by third-party financial institutions is carried at cost, adjusted for premium or discounts.
 The Company's debt is not publicly traded and the carrying amounts typically approximate fair value for the Company's debt that accrues interest at a variable rate, which are considered to be Level 2 inputs.
+The estimated fair values of the 7% senior notes, the 5.375% senior notes and the 2.5% convertible senior notes were \$451.3 million, \$250.3 million and \$296.3 million, respectively, at December 31, 2014.
 The estimated fair values of the 7% senior notes and the 2.875% convertible senior notes were \$461.9 million and \$223.0 million, respectively, at December 31, 2013.
-The estimated fair values of the 7% senior notes, the 8.125% senior notes and the 2.875% convertible senior notes were \$236.3 million, \$273.4 million and \$219.4 million, respectively, at December 31, 2012.
 The estimated fair value of the Company's third-party fixed-rate debt is based on quoted market prices in active markets for the same or similar debt, which are considered to be Level 2 inputs.
-See Note 4-Long-Term Debt for discussion of the issuance of additional 7% senior notes and redemption of the 8.125% senior notes.
-The Company has fixed rate debt held by noncontrolling interest partners with a face value of \$34.6 million and \$24.5 million at December 31, 2013 and 2012, respectively.
+See Note 4-Long-Term Debt for discussion of the issuance of the 5.375% senior notes and the 2.5% convertible senior notes and redemption of the 2.875% convertible senior notes.
+The Company has fixed rate debt held by noncontrolling interest partners with a face value of \$30.0 million and \$34.6 million at December 31, 2014 and 2013, respectively.
 The Company is unable to determine the fair value of this debt.

-The following table shows the fair value of the Company's financial assets that have been adjusted to fair value on a non-recurring basis which had a significant impact on the Company's results of operations for the years ended December 31, 2013 and 2012:
+The following table shows the fair value of the Company's financial assets that have been adjusted to fair value on a non-recurring basis which had a significant impact on the Company's results of operations for the years ended December 31, 2014 and 2013: